Salesforce Tower

-What is now the Salesforce Tower was planned as part of the San Francisco Transbay development, a redevelopment plan for the area surrounding the Transbay Transit Center.
+What is now the Salesforce Tower was planned as part of the San Francisco Transbay development, a redevelopment plan for the area surrounding the Salesforce Transit Center.
 The plan was adopted by the city in 2005.
 In 2011, the San Francisco Transbay Terminal was completely demolished, beginning the plan, and in 2013, construction on the building began.
 Salesforce Tower was completed in 2018 for over $1.1 billion.
 By 2019, Boston Properties had acquired a 100% stake in the property.

 Site

 Salesforce Tower is located at 415 Mission Street, at the intersection of First and Fremont Street, south of Market Street and within the Financial District of San Francisco.
 The building's land lot is rectangular and covers 50,514 ft2, while its frontage is 75.21 ft.

-Salesforce Tower is adjacent to the Transbay Transit Center, a 1430 ft transit station that replaced the San Francisco Transbay Terminal, which had been severely damaged as a result of the 1989 Loma Prieta earthquake and served as the central focus of the San Francisco redevelopment plan.
+Salesforce Tower is adjacent to the Salesforce Transit Center, a 1430 ft transit station that replaced the San Francisco Transbay Terminal, which had been severely damaged as a result of the 1989 Loma Prieta earthquake and served as the central focus of the San Francisco redevelopment plan.
 The building is located near Millennium Tower.

 Architecture

 Salesforce Tower was designed by Argentine-American architect César Pelli and developed by Hines Interests Limited Partnership and Boston Properties.
+In 2017, Pelli stated that the aim had been something "very tall, very big, but still polite and appropriate."
 It was one of Pelli's last finished works before his death in 2019.
-Other companies involved with the project include glass manufacturer Guardian Industries, plumbing manufacturer Kohler Co., elevator manufacturer Schindler Group, engineering consultant Morrison Hershfield, and structural engineering firm Magnusson Klemencic Associates.
-As of 2019, Boston Properties owns the building.